daujerrine/ffmpeg-doc/index.md

 Introduction
 ------------

-The FFmpeg suite is a program largely written in C. It’s code base is extremely large consisting of countless codecs, filters, formats, display/audio facilities, etc.
+The FFmpeg suite is a program largely written in C. It's code base is extremely large consisting of countless codecs, filters, formats, display/audio facilities, etc.